 ARM provides a Cortex Microcontroller Software Interface Standard (SMSIS) as an abstraction layer for the ARM Cortex core to increase software portability.
-Think of it as an standard API that you can use to interface with ARM chips in a standard and vendor independent way.
+Think of it as a standard API that you can use to interface with ARM chips in a vendor independent way.

-On top of that you might want to have a Hardware Abstraction Layer (HAL) to interface with the peripherals the chip provides (UART, USB, I2C, SPI, TIMERS, etc).
+On top of that you might want to have a Hardware Abstraction Layer (HAL) to interface with the peripherals each particular chip provides (UART, USB, I2C, SPI, TIMERS, etc).